TuringLang/AdvancedVI.jl/docs/src/elbo/overview.md

 ```
 where $$\mathcal{Q}$$ is some family of distributions, often called the variational family.
 Since the target distribution ``\pi`` is intractable in general, the KL divergence is also intractable.
-Instead, the ELBO maximization strategy maximizes a surrogate objective, the *ELBO*, defined as
+Instead, the ELBO maximization strategy maximizes a surrogate objective, the *ELBO*, which serves as a lower bound to the KL.
+ELBO is defined as
 ```math
   \operatorname{ELBO}\left(q\right) \triangleq \mathbb{E}_{\theta \sim q} \log \pi\left(\theta\right) + \mathbb{H}\left(q\right),
 ```